xerca/libvips/_posts/2017-11-28-What's-new-in-8.6.md

 ## Changes

-There have been a few changes to existing features.
+There have been a few changes to existing features:

 * The built-in Python bindings for vips7 and vips8 are now deprecated and are disabled by default.
 They are still there and still work, but we now